supercode01/CV-data-extractor/SETUP.md

    # Linux/Mac
    cp env.example .env
    ```
-3. The `.env` file is already configured with the DeepSeek API key.
+3. The `.env` file is already configured with the Gemini API key.
 You may need to update:
    - `MONGODB_URI` if using MongoDB Atlas
    - `JWT_SECRET` for production use